 Michaela’s award winning work incorporates traditional and digital image making techniques and has been exhibited extensively.

 Michaela is a PhD Candidate at the Royal College of Art.
-She lectures in moving image, animation, motion design and expanded cinema at the Cambridge School of Art and at the Royal College of Art, London.
+She lectures in moving image, animation, motion design and expanded cinema at the Information Experience Design at the Royal College of Art, London.

 Selected collaborators include: